nasa-jpl/explorer-1/CONTRIBUTING.md

 ### Percy

-This project includes boilerplate for [Percy's Storybook integration](https://docs.percy.io/docs/storybook#configuration).
+This project includes boilerplate configuration for [Percy's Storybook integration](https://docs.percy.io/docs/storybook#configuration).
 To use it:

 1. Export your project's `PERCY_TOKEN`
    ```